 - Reporting Procedures

-What Do RATs Do?
+What Do Team Members Do?

 Members are trained as to what to look for and how to report the incident to the rail authority.

-RAT PACK members are able to observe tracks as they go about their daily routine - driving to work, shopping, appointments, etc. Also, many members set aside specific times during the week to venture out to what we call "hot spots", where frequent trespassing occurs, and report anything that could be hazardous to train traffic or individuals.
+Rail Auxiliary Team members are able to observe tracks as they go about their daily routine - driving to work, shopping, appointments, etc. Also, many members set aside specific times during the week to venture out to what we call "hot spots", where frequent trespassing occurs, and report anything that could be hazardous to train traffic or individuals.